Remembrance

 The Threshold

 The storm is memory now.
-The branch it tore is gone; the knot remains – a dark whorl where the grain refused to yield.
-What was lost has lost its name.
-Only the shape of the reaching is seen.
-Then spring.
-Sap rises, meets the whorl and bends.
-You have carried it so long you cannot tell: did you grow around the wound, or inside it?
+The branch it tore away is gone; the knot remains: a dark whorl where the grain refused.
+What broke off has no name.
+Then: spring.
+Sap rises, meets the whorl.
+The grain bends.
+You have carried it so long you cannot tell: did you grow around the wound, or through it?

 The Way

 You trace the rings.
-There – the year the wood tore.
+There: the year the wood tore.
 The grain has not run straight since.
-The impulse to lean overwhelms – to offer the scar to every traveller.
-Then the urge to force the grain straight, stretching the wood until the knot disappears.
+First, the impulse to lean: to bare the scar to every passerby.
+Then, the urge to wrench the grain straight until the knot vanishes.
 But the knot is compressed wood.
 It will not yield.
 So you grow.
-Not towards the wound.
-Not away from it.
-Another ring.
-Another.
-Each one touches the knot as it passes.
-Each one moves on.
-In spring, a bird settles where the branch once was.
-You built no shelter for it.
-You grew, and growing made a hollow for it.
-The knot becomes one whorl among many.
+Neither towards the wound nor away.
+Another ring, and another.
+Each touches the knot as it passes.
+Each moves on.
+Come spring, a bird settles where the torn branch once was.
+You built it no nest.
+Your growing carved one.
+The knot becomes one whorl amongst many.
 The wood alone knows which ring is the storm.

 The Shadow

-The Immaculate feeds only the bark, letting the heartwood dry.
-She names the storm a blemish – something to be buried under smooth rings.
-She forces the grain straight, refusing to draw sap from her depths.
-She becomes all sapwood; nothing remains woven through the core.
+The Seamless feeds the bark and starves the heartwood.
+She turns the storm into a blemish so she need not grieve it.
+She forces the grain straight, as if heartwood were rot.
 That was long ago, she says.
 The wood has closed.
 One spring, a child carves initials into her bark.
-The blade slips clean through, meeting only air.
-The hollow she had denied opens to the sky.
-She grows upward still, trusting the smooth exterior – until the canopy weighs too much for a hollow trunk.
-In the cross-section: nothing where the heartwood should pulse.
+The blade slips clean through and meets only air.
+She grows on as if nothing had been found – pushing upwards until the canopy grows too heavy for a hollow trunk.
+The fall opens her to the sky at last.
+In the cross-section: hollow where the heartwood should have borne the height.
 The knot sits at the centre, untouched.
-Every ring grew around the knot.
-None grew through it. ❖ The Transparent turns all his sap towards the knot.
-A traveller rested in his shade.
-Praised the leaves; left without seeing the knot.
-The years of surviving, unwitnessed.
-He learnt to lean – to turn toward every visitor until the break was all they could see.
+Every ring grew around it.
+None grew through it. ■The Transparent sends all his sap to the knot.
+A traveller rested in his shade, praised the leaves, and left without seeing the knot.
+All those rings, unseen.
+He learnt to lean – to turn towards every passerby until the break was all they could see.
 Once, it worked.
-A stranger stopped beneath him, looked up, and stayed.
-I see it, he said.
-And stayed.
-The wound found its witness, and in that moment it was enough.
-Something in the grain almost straightened.
-Almost.
-The stranger walked on.
-The grain curled back – but it had learnt the shape of straight.
-Years later, a traveller stops below.
+A stranger stopped beneath him, looked up.
+There, he said.
+He stayed.
+For one season, the grain uncurled.
+The stranger took to the road again.
+The bend returned, deeper now for having known release – and for refusing to forget it.
+Years later, another traveller stops in his shade.
 How alive you look, she says.
-He twists his trunk to expose the rot, desperate to correct her.
-Before he can finish, the wind returns.
-The trunk splits, tearing down the exact line he had spent a lifetime begging the world to witness.
+He turns his trunk until the knot faces her.
+Before she can see it whole, the wind returns.
+The trunk splits clean along the seam – the line he had spent a life turning towards the road.

 The Cut